MisanthropeGirl/schroders/README.md

 Started out using `fireEvent` to simulate the user interactions but was pointed at `userEvent` instead.
 I understand that this is the better way of emulating them but trying to update inputs with `.type()` (or at least date inputs) requires clearing the input first - although that may just be because of Material UI.

-## 2025-10-30
+## 2025-10-29

 Wrote the tests for `App.tsx` and `StockList.tsx` today.
 For the former just checking that it renders was enough for full coverage and that worked fine once I'd mock Highcharts.

 All the happy path behavioural tests for the latter were easy enough, even discovering how to wait for an elemnt to show up, i.e. the loading message being replaced by the table, except that I wasn't mocking `dataFetch` so was hitting the live API - which isn't particularly sensible.
 This was resolved once I started, with Claude's help, to test the not so happy path.
 (I'd been looking at the [https://jestjs.io/docs/mock-functions](Mock Functions) part of the [JEST](Jest documentation) but couldn't see how to make the examples there work for what I wanted and I wasn't going to be finding `jest.spyOn` in a month of Sundays.)
 With what that told me I could go back and add mocking to the happy path test cases as well.

-The only line which I have been unable to test is `if (selectedTickers.length < 3) {` as I can't fake the component in to having enabled checkboxes when the selectedTickers has three items.
+The only line which I have been unable to test fully is line 56 as I can't fake the component in to having enabled checkboxes when the selectedTickers has three items.
 I did though try and the mock store was updated to include the ability to accept an initial state as a parameter.
 I could simply delete the offending if statement but it feels like a necessary piece of error checking just in case someone manages to get around Material UI's checkbox disabling.

+## 2025-10-30

+Wrote the tests for `stockChart.tsx`.
+Mostly straightforward - except for when I removed the if statements in the `useEffect` hooks for `newTicker` and `removedTicker` when it all went to pot so I restored them - and I didn't have to ask Claude anything so perhaps some of what I've been doing is starting to sink in.
+The ability to pass an initial state to the store came in handy for a couple of today's tests.
+Line 36 (where any previous data for a ticker is removed) is untested but I can't see how that can be tested.

+Moved the `dataTransform` function to `utilities.tsx` so I could test it in isolation.

+If I exclude the files added when I was using mock service workers and `reportWebVitals.ts` then overall test coverage is close to 100%.
+Even with them in it is over 90%.
+It's mainly the lack of testing for `index.tsx` (see above) which is dragging it down so I'm going to declare myself satisifed wth my efforts.
+I may tomorrow though run everything through Claude and ask it to point out any potential improvements.
+After that, it is time to see what integration and end-to-end testing can potentially be applied.